Comparing Reynolds American (RAI) and Imperial Brands (IMBBY)

 Risk & Volatility

-Reynolds American has a beta of 0.4, meaning that its share price is 60% less volatile than the S&P 500.
-Comparatively, Imperial Brands has a beta of 0.61, meaning that its share price is 39% less volatile than the S&P 500.
+Imperial Brands has a beta of 0.61, meaning that its share price is 39% less volatile than the S&P 500.
+Comparatively, Reynolds American has a beta of 0.4, meaning that its share price is 60% less volatile than the S&P 500.

-Reynolds American pays an annual dividend of $2.04 per share and has a dividend yield of 3.1%.
-Imperial Brands pays an annual dividend of $2.28 per share and has a dividend yield of 6.8%.
-Reynolds American pays out 85.4% of its earnings in the form of a dividend, suggesting it may not have sufficient earnings to cover its dividend payment in the future.
-Reynolds American has increased its dividend for 8 consecutive years.
+This is a breakdown of current recommendations for Imperial Brands and Reynolds American, as provided by MarketBeat.

+Reynolds American has a consensus target price of $64.00, indicating a potential downside of 2.14%.
+Given Reynolds American’s higher possible upside, analysts plainly believe Reynolds American is more favorable than Imperial Brands.

 Valuation & Earnings

-This table compares Reynolds American and Imperial Brands’ revenue, earnings per share (EPS) and valuation.
+This table compares Imperial Brands and Reynolds American’s top-line revenue, earnings per share (EPS) and valuation.

 |